WICG/idle-detection/README.md

 }
 ```

-> Issue: This API sketch makes the detection threshold global for an execution context.
-This means two libraries running in the same window/worker would fight over the threshold.

 ## Device Capabilities

 Not all devices implement a notion equivalent to "locking".
 Mobile devices typically have a screen lock, and desktop systems have screen savers that may or may not actually require a password to unlock.
 User agents can employ a heuristic to define "locked", such as any state where the user cannot observe the application state without first taking action.